skywodd/LICPRO-PHP-ProjetWeb/README.md

 LICPRO-PHP-ProjetWeb
 ====================

-Totally useless project for school, don't clone it and, move on.
+Totally useless project for school, don't clone it and move on.